Virtual-Machine-Vagrant/vagrant-nodebox/README.md

 This box has [NFS networking](https://docs.vagrantup.com/v2/synced-folders/nfs.html) set up on it.
 This makes the box much faster.
 There may be a little bit of work to get this working on your machine.

+On Unix-based machines, you'll most likely need to log in as sudo

 ### Windows

 Vagrant seems to be ignored on Windows machines.
 Various blog posts say that it is possible however.